He-Is-HaZaRdOuS/matgen/README.md

 ## License

-Distributed under the terms of the [Apache 2.0 license][license], _MatGen_ is free and open source software.
+Distributed under the terms of the [Apache 2.0 license][license], _MatrixGen_ is free and open source software.

 ## Issues